simon-brooke/wildwood/doc/Bialowieza.md

 3. Dagger<sub>1</sub> caused Wound<sub>1</sub> in the Forum on the Ides of March
 4. Caesar died of Wound<sub>1</sub> in the Forum on the Ides of March

 then provided the atomicity of our notions of time and space is sufficiently fine, we're getting pretty close.
 Adding a notion of location to propositions leads to the notion of an event, a small bundle or ball of time and space which gives them context; and we can reason with this.

+The size of an event is, of course, a slightly slippery notion.
+The inference that Caesar died (at least partly) from the blow struck by Brutus is only possible if the envelope of the event is fairly small - no more than a few metres, no more than a few minutes.
+But if we replace Dagger<sub>1</sub> with Rifle<sub>1</sub> then the spatial extent of the event can be considerable expanded; and if it's LandMine<sub>1</sub>, then the temporal aspect similarly so.

+### Are located two-position propositions sufficient?

 The reason I like the idea of investigating whether located two position propositions are sufficient is that a very regular knowlege representation is easy to compute over.
 The reason I think it might not be is this: